azevedo66/sale-lobby-manager/README.md

   - Exactly **5 sellers + 1 helper** or **6 sellers** at initialization

 **Action:**
-  - All playes are shuffled into two groups of 3, balanced by businesses.
+  - All players are shuffled into two groups of 3, balanced by businesses.

 ---